 Step Two: Choosing your intervention team

 It is best to choose a group of about 6 to 8 people.
-This way, your loved one won’t feel too overwhelmed but they will also understand how many of their friends and family members are concerned for their health.
+This way, your loved one won’t feel overwhelmed but they will understand their friends and family members concerns.

 When choosing your intervention team, it is also best to make sure the people you invite will be able to stay calm and won’t deviate from the plan.
 If someone wants to come but feels they will not be able to follow these rules, they may choose to write a letter to be read by someone else at the intervention.